 The founding director of the Hilliard Ensemble and Theatre of Voices, Paul Hillier is regarded as one of the most versatile artists.
 His career has embraced singing, conducting, composing, and writing about music.

 His recordings, over a hundred and fifty CDs including seven solo recitals for harmonia mundi, Dacapo Records, Ondine among others have earned worldwide acclaim and won numerous prizes.
 In 2007 he was awarded a Grammy for Best Choral Recording of Arvo Pärt’s Da Pacem, followed by his second Grammy with David Lang's The Little Match Girl Passion with Theatre of Voices in 2010.

-Engagements have led him to festivals such as the Bergen International Festival, RheinVokal Festival, Musikfest Berlin, Niedersächsische Musiktage, BBC Proms, Edinburgh, Kilkenny Arts and Hong Kong Arts Festival etc.
+Engagements have led him to festivals such Ravenna, Bergen International Festival, RheinVokal, Musikfest Berlin, Schwetzingen, Niedersächsische Musiktage, BBC Proms, Edinburgh, Kilkenny Arts and Hong Kong Arts Festival and to Elbphilharmonie Hamburg etc.